HenokBerhanu/DREAM_1.3/README.md

 ## Notes

 - Ensure that your system has sufficient resources to run three virtual machines simultaneously.
-- The provisioning scripts are designed for Ubuntu-based systems.
+- The provisioning scripts are designed for Ubuntu-jammy systems.
 If you are using a different base box, you may need to adjust the scripts accordingly.

 ## Troubleshooting